Kevin Jurovich

 Kevin Allan Jurovich (born June 30, 1986) is an American former football wide receiver.
 He signed as an undrafted free agent with the Philadelphia Eagles in 2010.
 He played college football at San Jose State University.

 Jurovich was also member of the San Francisco 49ers and Chicago Bears.

-Early years
+Early life

 A native of Santa Clara, California, Jurovich graduated from Valley Christian High School in San Jose, California.
 He started at quarterback, free safety and punt returner his senior year in high school.
 The 2003 Valley Christian Warriors won the CCS title.
 That year, he combined for 19 touchdowns while averaging 23.8 yards per punt return.
 Jurovich was named 1st team all-ccs by the Mercury News.